 Better prediction of rainfall and weather patterns

-Records on rainfall incidence and amount over a period of time is very relevant.
+Records on rainfall incidence and amount over a period is very relevant.
 A farmer, from the records, decides when to plant and when to carry out other activities on the farm.
 More so, farmers who depend solely on rainfall, use these records as a guide throughout the farming season.
 Besides, temperature changes also have significant effects on plants, especially at tender stages.
 It is, therefore, important for farmers to have a fair idea on temperature changes at certain times in the season.
-We advise farmers keep a simple rain gauge and thermometer for the measurements of rainfall amount and temperature respectively.
+We advise farmers to keep a simple rain gauge and thermometer for the measurements of rainfall amount and temperature.